DeepDeducing/TicTacToe/README.md

 This repository contains codes illustrating how deep deducing plays Tic Tac Toe.
 To reproduce the results in the paper, simply run Deducing_xxx.py

+The codes are little bit ... awkward ... because we hand-coded it in a very primitive early stage.
+Please accept our apology.

 ## Requirements